arco-design/arco-design/CONTRIBUTING.md

 1. Run `yarn run init` in the repository root.
 1. Run `yarn start` to start and preview site.
 1. Make changes to the codebase.
 Please add tests if applicable.
 1. Make sure the test suite passes with `yarn test`.
-To watch for specific changes in development, use `yarn test --watch TestName`.
+To watch for specific changes in development, use `yarn test:watch TestName` (e.g. `yarn test:watch Alert`).

     Note: Running `yarn test` on your personal computer may be CPU-burning and even system-crashing.
 An alternative approach is:
     1. Enable Github Action in your fork